-In this course, students start by examining how a free man navigates a world where every individual has already failed to fulfill his inherent responsibilities to his fellow man.
-The Modern Literature course will help students reconcile themselves with the implications of their own existence while providing a notion of redemption as they move towards fully exercising their freedoms in the wider world.
+In this course, students will examine their relationship with their fellow human beings and the implications of living in society with others as they move towards fully exercising their freedoms in the wider world.
 Students will explore how literature reflects and responds to modernity, examining the unique features and themes of poetry, fiction, drama, and nonfiction written during this period.
-Students will spend a significant part of second semester writing their senior theses, a capstone writing experience that synthesizes the seminal questions of the Western Tradition.
+Students will spend a significant part of second semester writing their senior theses, a capstone writing experience that pulls together the seminal questions of the Western Tradition.